Welcome to Cherrywood Art Fair, the longest-running not for profit art fair in East Austin!

 Our third year brought many more applicants than available booth spaces, and Cherrywood Art Fair became a juried show.
 A new principle of achieving balance between media types was added to the Fair’s foundation.
 As the Fair grew another 30%, the need for more volunteer labor, and a better production structure became apparent.
 Sponsorships and auction donations totaled $1,000, and the auction brought in $1,300.
 Liz Potter produced another eye-catching poster.

 This year an audience survey was introduced to help us learn more about how Texans perceive the Fair.
 People tend to come to the Fair in groups of twos and fours, and make the Fair a social event.
 They like the unique atmosphere of the Fair venue (in a school built in 1948), and the amazing atmosphere of community that permeates the event.
 They like to eat at the Fair, and often come back the second day to hear the amazing bands.
-And they love the retro posters, this one (and every one since) featuring a new logo and collage poster artwork by Melissa Gable at One Creative Girl.
+They love the retro poster featuring a new logo and collage poster artwork by Melissa Gable at One Creative Girl.

 A highly successful silent auction more than doubled in size in 2007.
 Proceeds from the silent auction were used to support Chula League art and artful public landscape projects with an increased portion reserved for the art and gardening programs at Maplewood elementary, in response to dwindling State support of public school art education.
 Maplewood students also sold salads and drinks to make money for a science trip.